err53/digitalgarden/src/site/notes/Database Management System.md

 See: [[Database\|Database]]

 - Software designed to assist in maintaining and utilizing databases
-- Files and FSs by themselves can be unpredictable ([[Concurrency\|Concurrency]], sudden power loss), and don't provide any strong guarantees about data consistency
+- Files and FSs by themselves can be unpredictable ([[Concurrent System\|Concurrent System]], sudden power loss), and don't provide any strong guarantees about data consistency
 - DBMSes are easier to use and come with these guarantees out of the box

 ## Benefits